sbhavani/ehr-wallet/README.md

 ## Web3 Patient Features

-### Setting Up Your Health Wallet
+### Setting Up Your EHR Wallet

 1. **Connect Your Wallet**: Use MetaMask or another Ethereum wallet to connect to the platform
-2. **Grant Initial Access**: Approve the connection to establish your Health Wallet identity
+2. **Grant Initial Access**: Approve the connection to establish your EHR Wallet identity
 3. **Verify Your Identity**: Complete the secure verification process to ensure data sovereignty

 ### Managing Your Health Data